DesiacX/CRBR-Parts-Expansion/README.md

 To add or remove parts, simply open the PartsList.asm file found in Parts/PartData/CRBR/.
 The parts are added to the game in the order they appear in this file, so it is possible to re-organize the parts list simply by moving the text in these files around.
 In addition by editing GXCE01.asm, it is possible to add an entire custom part list or an entirely seperate builds part list.

 ## Included Codes
+- Tournament Codes
   - Unlock Everything [????]
   - Synchronized Spawns V2 [DesiacX]
   - HP Defaults to 70% for Tag Battles in V.S.
 Mode V2 [DesiacX]
-- Stagelist Toggle (Tournament / Vanilla) and associated Stage Disablers [DE:, DesiacX]
+  - Stagelist Toggle (Tournament / Vanilla), ZAlt Stages, and Stage Disablers [DE:, DesiacX]
+  - Illegal Parts enabled on startup [DesiacX]
+- QOL Codes
+  - Universal Settings Modifier v1 [DesiacX]
+  - Temporarily Disable Illegal Parts by holding R [DesiacX]
+  - Remember Parts Selection [DesiacX]
+  - Boot to Main Menu v1.1 [DesiacX]

 ## Redistribution and Crediting
 When creating parts based off of others or redistributing them in builds, you must properly credit them where possible.
 In every code title, there is a part of the name for credits.
 Please utilize that to credit yourself and others who contributed.